Razuvaev/LTWebImageView/README.md

 # LTWebImageView

-WebImageView inherits directly from ImageView
+WebImageView inherits directly from ImageView.
 It caches files on disk

 In bridging header file you should import: